 1. Which of the following factors do you think are most important for comparing different charities?1

 This question asks you to rank the importance of our evaluation criteria, which form the basis for all of our charity reviews.
-A charity’s total score for this question is affected by both your ranking as well as the overall assessment of each criterion, as determined by ACE’s charity evaluation committee.
+A charity’s total score for this question is affected both by our overall assessment of each charity’s performance on the seven evaluation criteria (as determined by ACE’s charity evaluation committee) and your ranking of which criteria are most important.

-The overall assessment score which the quiz calculates for each criterion is given by the following formula, using values from the overall assessments in our charity reviews:
+The overall assessment score which the quiz calculates for a charity’s performance on a given criterion is determined by the following formula, using values from the overall assessments that appear in our charity reviews:

-The performance score from one to three and the confidence score from zero to two are added to each other.
-The sign of the confidence score is determined by whether the performance is strong, average, or low.
+The formula shows how the overall assessment score is calculated as a sum of a performance score (ranging from 1 to 3) with a confidence score (ranging from -1 to 1).
+The sign of the confidence score is determined by whether the performance is strong, average, or weak.

-The static overall assessment score is then multiplied by your personal score to form a weighted score for each criterion.
+The overall assessment score is then multiplied by your personal score to form a weighted score for a charity’s performance on a given criterion.
 A charity’s total score for this question is the sum of these weighted criterion scores.

 2. Which outcomes do you think are the most important for helping animals?

 This question asks you to rank the importance of the different outcomes for animal advocacy that a charity is trying to achieve.
-We distinguish between these outcomes in our theories of change for how a charity has an impact on animals, which we use to determine a charity’s performance on Criterion 1 (Does the charity engage in programs that seem likely to be highly impactful?).
+We distinguish between these outcomes in our theories of change for how a charity has an impact on animals, which we use to inform a charity’s performance on Criterion 1: Programs.

 Your personal score for each outcome is calculated by six less the rank which you assign to that outcome (or zero if the outcome is not ranked).
 This score is only used to inform the next question (Which of the following interventions do you think do the best job of achieving these outcomes?).